SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 ### Game Settings
 | Name | Description
 |----------|:-------------:|
-| Time until suicide | You can set the kill cool time after you press the Use button.
+| Time to suicide | You can set the kill cool time after you press the Use button.
 -----------------------
-## Evil Eraser
+## EvilEraser
 ### Imposter camp
 You can activate the ability only a specified number of times. <br> Can defend against baits, stuntmen, red hoods, divine victory, and clergy. <br>